GabyGold67/ShiftRegGPIOXpander_AVR/README.md

 ---
    **Note:**
    I will agree with anybody who catalogs this as a **YAUSRL** (Yet Another Unneeded Shift Register Library).
 The thing is I tried to find an adequate library for my project but I failed to find something I felt comfortable working with.
-As a matter of fact I forked a repository, and after starting to modify it I ended up scrapping the old base concept and started a new structure, using the old code scraps where it was consistent with the new concept, rewriting the rest.
-As a matter of fact this repository will still be a fork of the original library for it was a source: of **code** when it fitted my vision, of **inspiration** when I considered it was outside my vision of the solution concept.
-The original library repository is at [ShiftRegister74HC595](https://github.com/Simsso/ShiftRegister74HC595).